 - 1. Stores at least one of its owned aircraft in the hangar; - 2.
-Shall not allow any use of, or activity, on the leased premises by the sublessee that is not in full compliance with the terms and conditions of the lease; and - 3.
+Shall not allow any activity on or the use of the leased premises by the sublessee that is not in full compliance with the terms and conditions of the lease; and - 3.
 Has provided the Airport Manager with a copy of its sublease agreement, in which the financial terms may be redacted.

-If the private hangar owner does not utilize the hangar for its owned aircraft, the owner must apply for and obtain a commercial lease to be able to sublease its hangar.
-(See Section VIII.A.4.).
+If the private hangar lessee does not utilize the hangar for its owned aircraft, the lessee must apply for and obtain a commercial lease to be able to sublease its hangar (see section VIII.A.4.).